rdev0rigin/comment-module/README.md

-# comment-module
+# RDev Comment Module

-An Angular module for injecting a comment component.
+An Angular Module made to inject a comment window.